11th March 2019

 Am I a HMO landlord?

-If you are renting a property to three or more people, and at least one of those people is unrelated, then it’s likely that you will need to apply for an Article 4.
-That’s because unless all three members of a household are blood or half-blood related, they cannot be classed as one household.
+If you are renting a property to three or more people, and at least one of those people is unrelated, then it’s likely that you have a HMO unit and many new rules will apply to you.
+That’s because unless all three members of a household are related or living as one family unit, they cannot be classed as one household.
 Confused?
 Let us explain in a bit more depth.

 My brother’s uncle’s sister’s friend

 Let’s say that you’ve rented your house out to a married couple.
 That couple are classed as family, and are therefore one household.
 You wouldn’t need a licence for that.
 Incidentally, if the couple were unmarried, they would still be classed as such providing they are living in the property as a couple, and not as friends.

 Now, the wife has a friend who’s looking for a room.
 If she moves in, then she is classed as a household on her own.
 So therefore, you now have two separate households living under one roof, and under the HMO rules this is deemed as a HMO unit.

 The BIG change however is that previously you only needed a licence if your property was three or more storeys and 5 or more people residing...
 That’s no longer the case.
 You will now need a licence even if your property is a two-storey dwelling or a self-contained flat, bedsit or bungalow. (basically the 3 storey element has been removed)

 How can I check if my property needs a licence?

 If you’re still unsure, you can easily check by contacting your local authority, or checking their website for information.
 But because some of the legislation is relatively new, always make sure that you get any verbal confirmation affirmed in writing – you don’t want to be caught out by being given the wrong information!